Recycling Information For 2024

 METAL CONTAINERS refers to aluminum, tin or bi-metal food and beverage containers.

 PLASTIC CONTAINERS that only display the plastic class types #1 & #2 recycling triangle.
-These containers could have been used for food, juice, milk, soda, water; without the lids.
+These containers could have been used for juice, milk, soda, water; no loose lids.

 RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, office paper, paper toilet/towel rolls, phone books, text books (without hard covers) and work books.
 Also, all types of flattened - folded in half/cut down corrugated cardboard (put in cart vertically so cart will completely empty.

-DO NOT RECYCLE - These items are to be thrown out with your regular trash:
+DO NOT RECYCLE - These items are to be thrown out with your household trash:

 Glass: auto glass, ceramics, drinking glasses, window glass, mirrors and light bulbs.